 They have to be.
 This is a pest that dwells entirely with us and must feed on our blood to breed and live.
 Since most humans don't prefer to dwell with blood-eating insects, bed bugs must be clever to survive.
 This makes them a formidable pest to eradicate.
 There are many protocols that pest control professionals use to eradicate bed bugs.
 When administered correctly, a bed bug heat treatment is by far the best treatment option.
 Here are some treatment options and how they compare to heat.

 You can kill bed bugs by sprinkling powder on infested areas.
-There are several powders that will kill bed bugs on contact, but this treatment has the same issues mentioned above.
-Applying powder to infested areas can drive bed bugs to find safety in your walls, and powders are really only a topical solution.
+Several powders will kill bed bugs on contact, but this treatment has the same issues mentioned above.
+Applying the powder to infested areas can drive bed bugs to find safety in your walls, and powders are only a topical solution.
 There is also the potential for this powder to be left after the treatment is finished.
 Heat is eco-friendly and leaves no residual chemicals.

 Steam kills bed bugs in the same way a heat remediation treatment will, but it is a focused measure.
 While it will get deep into upholstered furniture and mattresses, it does not address the entire structure being treated.
 It also does nothing to stop bed bugs from fleeing into walls to avoid the treatment.
 Once inside the walls, steam will be 100% ineffective as a treatment option.

 Can you kill bed bugs with traps?
 Yes.
 You sure can, but traps will not resolve the bed bug infestation in a structure.
 Traps have some limited success in keeping bed bugs from biting you while you sleep, but even in this, they fall short.
 Bed bugs can climb on ceilings and fall onto your bed.
 Those traps are also not going to address nesting areas or stop bed bugs from climbing up on you and feeding while you walk around your home.
 If you want a home that is free of bed bugs, traps simply can't do the job like a heat treatment will.